-H.(1) Assessment Plan

-Rating Expectations

-□Meets A complete response must Include an assessment calendar that identifies all state or district mandated assessment periods and dates related to teacher analysis/use of assessment data to inform instruction Include assessments/progress monitoring for special populations;

-Identify, for all state or district mandated assessment periods, the grade levels at which the assessments will be administered; □Approaches Describe, for all state or district mandated assessment periods, the specific data that will be collected, reported, analyzed, evaluated, and utilized to inform instruction; Describe how the data identified will be used to inform instruction; Describe the school's philosophy on the use of data and how teachers will be onboarded, trained and supported to ensure the schools philosophy is followed; Align with all state assessment and data reporting requirements; Describe how the assessment plan meets the specific needs to equitably assess □ Does Not Meet the proposed school's projected student population; Describe how the assessment plan aligns to the proposed school's mission and any assessments that may be used to determine, measure and track equitable mission achievement; and Include any assessments that may be negotiated as part of the performance framework and contract.
-ENTER INDEPEND ENT REVIEW TEAM COMMENTS HERE:
+H.(1) Assessment Plan Rating Expectations □Meets ■ Include an assessment calendar that identifies all state or district mandated assessment periods and dates related to teacher analysis/use of assessment data to inform instruction ○ Include assessments/progress monitoring for special populations; □Approaches Identify, for all state or district mandated assessment periods, the grade levels at which the assessments will be administered; Describe, for all state or district mandated assessment periods, the specific data that will be collected, reported, analyzed, evaluated, and utilized to inform instruction; □Does Not Meet Describe how the data identified will be used to inform instruction; Describe the school's philosophy on the use of data and how teachers will be onboarded, trained and supported to ensure the schools philosophy is followed; Align with all state assessment and data reporting requirements; Describe how the assessment plan meets the specific needs to equitably assess the proposed school's projected student population; Describe how the assessment plan aligns to the proposed school's mission and any assessments that may be used to determine, measure and track equitable mission achievement; and Include any assessments that may be negotiated as part of the performance framework and contract.
+ENTER INDEPENDE ENT REVIEW TEAM COMMENTS HERE:

-H.(2) Plan for Data Assessment Analysis Rating Expectations □Meets A complete response must • Identify the processes the school will use, including specific action steps, triggers that would prompt action steps, responsible parties, timelines, and associated costs, to □Approaches monitor academic performance and take appropriate corrective action if the school is not on track to or does not meet academic performance expectations; Address specific responsibilities related to □Does Not Meet meeting student academic achievement or growth expectations at the school-wide level and meeting student academic achievement goals at the individual student level (remediation/at-risk student); and Describe how the school will regularly evaluate the effectiveness of its academic program generally and the effectiveness of specific corrective actions or interventions.
-Describe how the proposed school intends to use the data gathered from assessments to drive instruction Describe the board's role in analyzing the data gathered to inform school wide progress and potential changes.
-ENTER INDEPEND ENT REVIEW TEAM COMMENTS HERE:
+H.(2) Plan for Data Assessment Analysis Rating Expectations □Meets A complete response must Identify the processes the school will use, including specific action steps, triggers that would prompt action steps, responsible parties, timelines, and associated costs, to □Approaches monitor academic performance and take appropriate corrective action if the school is not on track to or does not meet academic performance expectations; Address specific responsibilities related to □Does Not Meet meeting student academic achievement or growth expectations at the school-wide level and meeting student academic achievement goals at the individual student level (remediation/at-risk student); and Describe how the school will regularly evaluate the effectiveness of its academic program generally and the effectiveness of specific corrective actions or interventions.

+- Describe how the proposed school intends to use the data gathered from assessments to drive instruction - Describe the board's role in analyzing the data gathered to inform school wide progress and potential changes.
-H.(3) Plan for Student Progress/Achievement & Communication Plan Rating Expectations

-A complete response must □Meets Identify how student achievement and progress will be communicated to Students o Parents The governing body □Approaches The authorizer The broader community; Identify the communication plan for each of the specific sources of student □ Does Not Meet achievement data identified in H.(1) and any other relevant sources of student achievement data; and Provide information that demonstrates the plan is effective in reaching the targeted population and the specific community in which the school plans to locate.
-ENTER INDEPEND ENT REVIEW TEAM COMMENTS HERE:
+н.(3) Plan for Student Progress/Achievement & Communication Plan Rating Expectations □Meets A complete response must ■ Identify how student achievement and progress will be communicated to ○ Students ○ Parents □Approaches The governing body The authorizer The broader community; Identify the communication plan for each of the specific sources of student achievement data identified in H.(1) and any other relevant sources of student achievement data; and Provide information that demonstrates the plan is effective in reaching the targeted population and the specific community in which the school plans to locate. □Does Not Meet ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: